St Cuthbert's Church, Durham: Catholics in Old Elvet, Durham

 By the early 17th century, there were Jesuit priests serving the Catholic community based at 33 and later 45 Old Elvet, operating a chapel that was later destroyed by a mob celebrating the Glorious Revolution of 1688 which ousted the Catholic King James II.
 From the 1660s to the late 18th century, Catholic landed gentry, of which there were many in the Durham/Northumberland region, began to buy up property in Old Elvet region in order to be close to the concealed Catholic worship.
 Votive Masses are still said at St Cuthbert's for the noble Catholic families.
 One Such family, the Salvins of nearby Croxdale, remain patrons of the congregation and can trace their patronage back to the 16th century.
 The Salvin coat of arms can be seen among those of other northern Catholic families on the wooden rood-screen behind the high altar.
 The 18th century saw degrees of toleration gained, except for the Jacobite rising of 1745.
-The Catholic Relief Act of 1791 saw the legality of Catholic public worship, and a permanent chapel was built in Elvet along with a residence for a Vicar Apostolic, a Catholic bishop, for Northern England.
+The Roman Catholic Relief Act 1791 saw the legality of Catholic public worship, and a permanent chapel was built in Elvet along with a residence for a Vicar Apostolic, a Catholic bishop, for Northern England.